argovis/documentation/api/qsp.rst

 In what follows, we will describe the querys string parameters (QSPs) available for each of these types of route, for each dataset.

+.. admonition:: Scope and rate limitation

+   This document describes QSPs available for every route, but note that no API can support arbitrarily large or frequent requests.
+If a search is rejected based on size or rate limitations, you will receive a JSON response that explains the problem.
+If you see an HTTP code 413, this means you're asking for too big a chunk of data at a time; try splitting your request up into a loop that asks for a month at a time, for example.
+If you see an HTTP code 429, this means you're asking for data too quickly; try adding a delay between requests, and see the message in the returned JSON for an indication of how frequently requests like the ones you are trying to make can be supported.

 Standardized query string parameters
 ------------------------------------